 When thinking of GPS trackers, most people think immediately of cars.
-While its true that GPS tracking devices are primarily used on vehicles, the technology has many other applications.
-Its versatile and can be integrated with lots of other devices, such as your smartphone for example.
-To put it simply, you can use GPS tracking to keep tabs on virtually anything that moves.
+While it's true that GPS tracking devices are primarily used on vehicles, the technology has many other applications.
+Its versatile and can be integrated with many other devices, such as your smartphone.
+You can use GPS tracking to keep tabs on virtually anything that moves.

-GPS and vehicles This is by far the most common use of GPS tracking devices.
+This is the most common use of GPS tracking devices.
 They can be used by:

-- Employers wanting to keep an eye on employees using company vehicles ensuring that they are actually going where they say they are
+- Employers want to keep an eye on employees using company vehicles to ensure that they are going where they say they are.

-- Business owners and customer service managers wanting to provide their customers with better service, in relation to more accurate delivery times
+- Business owners and customer service managers want to provide their customers with better service about more accurate delivery times.

-- Fleet managers monitoring the performance of fleet vehicles, from speed management and safe driving to fuel efficiency and the best routes to take
+- Fleet managers monitor the performance of fleet vehicles, from speed management and safe driving to fuel efficiency and the best routes to take.

-- Individuals wanting to protect their vehicles and recover them if they are stolen or go missing theres also the possibility that a GPS tracker could lower a drivers insurance premiums
+- Individuals wanting to protect their vehicles and recover them if they are stolen or go missing , there is also the possibility that a GPS tracker could lower a drivers insurance premiums.

-- Suspicious spouses wanting to track where their partner goes in case of infidelity or possibly for use as evidence in a divorce case
+- Suspicious spouses want to track where their partner goes in case of infidelity or possibly for use as evidence in a divorce case.

-- Worried parents trying to keep teen drivers safe, especially if theyve only just passed their driving test and are not behaving very responsibly behind the wheel
+- Worried parents are trying to keep teen drivers safe, especially if they've just passed their driving test and are not behaving responsibly behind the wheel.

-- Police and law enforcement officers wanting to recover stolen vehicles or catch speeding drivers
+- Police and law enforcement officers want to recover stolen vehicles or catch speeding drivers.

-Once placed discreetly on a vehicle, you can either track the movements of the car in real time using a user interface on your smartphone or laptop, or you can request location information via text message all without the driver suspecting a thing.
+Once placed discreetly on a vehicle, you can track the car's movements in real-time using a user interface on your smartphone or laptop or request location information via text message without the driver suspecting a thing.

 A GPS tracker can also be a great way to protect property.
-A device can be placed on what is normally a static, non-moving piece of equipment from a laptop to a piece of farm machinery and only activated when the item is moved without permission.
-This means if the item is stolen, you can find and hopefully recover it in a matter of hours.
+A device can be placed on a static, non-moving piece of equipment, from a laptop to a piece of farm machinery, and only activated when the item is moved without permission.
+If the item is stolen, you can find and hopefully recover it in hours.